abitoun-42/colibrie/README.md

 - :rocket: **Blazing fast**: Colibrie is faster by multiple order of magnitude than any solution existing in his category
 - :sparkles: **Visual fidelity**: Colibrie can provide 1:1 HTML representation of any tables it'll find
 - :books: **Efficacity**: Colibri will find every valid tables without exception if the PDF is compatible with the core principle of Colibrie
-- :memo: **Output**: Each table is extracted into a **pandas DataFrame**, which seamlessly integrates into ETL and data analysis workflows.
-You can also export tables to multiple formats, which include :
+- :memo: **Output**: Each table can be export into to multiple formats, which include :
+  - Pandas Dataframe.
   - HTML.

 ## Installation